Reference notes.

 RLHF (Reinforcement Learning from Human Feedback)

 Human raters compare outputs, preferences train a reward model, which guides the LLM.
+See Fine-tuning for more on RLHF, DPO, and other alignment training methods.

 Challenges: